oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

     ./review_tde_deployment.sh
     </copy>
     ````
-Under 1), you see the system parameters that are controlling the behaviour of TDE in your database; the default algorithm is AES256; new tablespaces will be created encrypted, the database uses a file-based wallet in the wallet_root directory.
+Under 1) You see the system parameters that are controlling the behaviour of TDE in your database: The default algorithm is AES256; new tablespaces will be created encrypted, the database uses a file-based wallet in the wallet_root directory.
-Under 2) you see the wallet location; the entry for PDB1 is empty, because united PDBs share that location with the CDB\$ROOT.
+Under 2) You see the wallet location; the entry for PDB1 is empty, because united PDBs inherit that location from CDB\$ROOT.
-Under 3) you see the key-IDs of the TDE master keys for CDB\$ROOT and each PDB.
+Under 3) You see the key-IDs (names of the keys) of the TDE master keys for CDB\$ROOT and each PDB.
     ![Key Vault](./images/OKV-LL4_001.png "Display the parameters that define how TDE is setup in your database:")

 For a later LiveLab, we have already prepared an RMAN backup of the encrypted tablespaces.